 Two smooth balls of exactly the same size, one made of wood and the other of iron, are dropped from a high building to the ground below.
 The ball to encounter the greater force of air resistance on the way down is

-- 1. the wooden ball.

-- 2. the iron ball.

-- 3. Neither.
-The force is the same.
+- 1. the wooden ball. - 3.
+Neither.
+The force is

 Answer: the iron ball